reportportal/docs/src/md/src/TipsAndTricks/index.md

 Will make possible to create launches only for Jenkins user

 And you can combine all those options at the same time.

+>If you see inconsistencies, typos or want to add something, please, [send us Pull Request into source](https://github.com/reportportal/documentation/edit/master/src/md/src/TipsAndTricks/index.md)